denisos/webpack-react-starter/README.md

   - added --open option to auto open when run dev
   - changed port to 9000

-when run `npm run dev` will run on http://localhost:9000/ and auto open and it live reloads when make changes in the app!
+`npm run dev` will now run app on http://localhost:9000/ and auto open and it live reloads when make changes in the app!